 However, as most complementary therapists know, their actual day-to-day practice depends significantly on these therapeutic skills (and not only their competence in their chosen approach and discipline).
 From a complementary, holistic perspective the emotional, psychological and relational dimensions of the patient are obviously considered relevant in theory and in principle, but are rarely attended to as factors which impinge on how patient and therapist actually manage their work together - or not!

 If you want to develop your understanding of the practitioner-patient dynamic, but don’t want to pursue a course in counselling or psychotherapy, then these groups are for you!

 “Learning with Morit has had an enormous influence on my practice.
 Her insight reaches directly into the fundamental issues, which underpin my relationship with my patients.
 I leave each session feeling challenged yet wiser and more capable.”

 Body-oriented CPD Weekend Group in Exeter/Devon continues ...

 4 more weekends in 2017 - see course details

 This ongoing CPD group (meeting for four weekends per year) was initiated a couple of years ago by Judy Shaw, a senior Transactional Analysis therapist and trainer, who practises in Exeter.
 This is a cross-modality integrative group, with the aim of shared learning towards a more embodied practice and personal-professional development.
 The cost is around £220 per weekend (without accommodation).
-The group takes place at a beautiful residential centre on Dartmoor, the East Down Centre.
+The group takes place near Honiton, a few miles from Exeter.
 If you are interested, please get in touch with Judy.

 2 Ongoing CPD Groups forming in Athens